Amherst-Statistics/acthesis/README.md

 5. Read through the [User Guide](https://github.com/Amherst-Statistics/acthesis/blob/master/userguide/acthesis_user-guide.pdf) to see how to set up the thesis template for your use and how to work with it day-to-day

+## Additional information

+This project was inspired by the [bookdown](http://github.com/rstudio/bookdown) package and is an updated version of Chester Ismay's Senior Thesis template in the [`reedtemplates` package](http://github.com/ismayc/reedtemplates).

+Currently, the PDF and gitbook versions are fully-functional.

+If you are new to working with `bookdown`/`rmarkdown`, you can read over the documentation available in the [`gitbook` template](https://thesisdown.netlify.com/)  or at [Chester Ismay's site](http://ismayc.github.io/thesisdown_book).

+See the [PDF Thesis Example](https://github.com/Amherst-Statistics/acthesis/blob/master/example-thesis/_book/firstName-lastName_StatThesis.pdf) and read the [acthesis user guide](https://github.com/Amherst-Statistics/acthesis/blob/master/userguide/acthesis_user-guide.pdf) for guidance.

+Under the hood, the Amherst College LaTeX template is used to ensure that documents conform precisely to [submission standards](https://www.amherst.edu/academiclife/registrar/for-students/thesis_guide).
+At the same time, composition and formatting can be done using lightweight [markdown](http://rmarkdown.rstudio.com/authoring_basics.html) syntax, and **R** code and its output can be seamlessly included using [rmarkdown](http://rmarkdown.rstudio.com).